flancian/garden/agora pkg chapter.md

 In this [[chapter]] we describe the [[Agora]], a [[protocol]] and associated [[knowledge commons]] provisioned by a self-governing community for the [[public good]].

 The Agora as described in this paper is just [[an Agora]], meaning it is just one possible implementation of the principles delineated here.
-Because [[agora protocol]] tries to build on common principles and reuse conventions already in use at the time of writing, other Agoras already exist (if not by name, in spirit.)
+Because [[Agora protocol]] tries to build on common principles[^principles] and incorporate conventions already in use at the time of writing, other Agoras already exist (if not by name, in spirit.)

 This [[commons]] is built around a [[knowledge graph]] bootstrapped on a well-defined subset of the [[internet]]: crowdsourced [[digital gardens]], [[wikis]] and [[social feeds]] generalizing to arbitrary repositories, all retrieved and integrated using [[free software]], but produced with whichever tools users choose to use.